Insights from Odgers Berndtson Global Gaming Practice and Chief Sustainability Officers, ESG Directors, CEOs and Chairs in Gaming.

 In this piece, we explore the emergence of sustainability as a function within gaming, the pros and cons of such, and how ownership structures and geographies impact both the effectiveness and the importance placed on sustainability initiatives.

 Firstly, it is important to define Sustainability; this is not solely about tackling environmental impact.
 The UN Global Compact states that corporate sustainability starts with a company’s value system and a principles-based approach to doing business.
-This means operating in ways that, at a minimum, meet fundamental responsibilities in the areas of human rights, labour, environment and anti-corruption.
+This means operating in ways that, at a minimum, meet fundamental responsibilities in the areas of human rights, labor, environment and anti-corruption.

 As a gaming-specific example, it is interesting to look at how Rovio interpret this through their effective approach to sustainability and we will refer to these three areas throughout this piece.